walkhighlands

 The Ayrshire Coastal Path

-Stretching for 148km from the southern to northernmost limits of the county, the Ayrshire Coastal Path sticks close to the coastline itself and for much of its length runs along sandy beaches.
-The two halves of the route have a contrasting character, with remoter, more rural countryside - and rougher walking - on the first half to Ayr, suceeded by the more urban and industrial landscapes of the northern half.
+Stretching the entire length of the historic county, the Ayrshire Coastal Path sticks close to the coastline and for much of its length runs along sandy beaches.
+The two halves of the route have a contrasting character, with remoter, more rural countryside - and rougher walking - on the first half to Ayr, followed by the more urban coastal landscapes of the northern half.

-The route was developed by the Rotary Club of Ayr over 4 years to celebrate its centenary.
+The route was originally developed by the Rotary Club of Ayr to celebrate its centenary.
 Almost the entire route is blessed with superb vistas out to sea, with the great rock of Ailsa Craig and the dramatic outline of the great ridges of Arran seen across the Firth of Clyde.

 Stage descriptions Length Time Done